scds/text-analysis-1/index.md

 ## Workshop duration

-If you go through the workshop from start to finish (and you need not necessarily!), it will take you approximately 2 to 3 hours to complete, depending on your familiarity with OpenRefine and/or Python and whether you are also working with your own dataset alongside the sample corpus.
+To go through the workshop from start to finish (and you need not necessarily!) will take you approximately 2 to 3 hours to complete, depending on your familiarity with OpenRefine and/or Python and whether you are working with your own dataset alongside the sample corpus.

 <br />